-There have been several efforts to extend two dimensional fractal structures to higher dimensions.
-For example, four dimensional quaternion generalizations of the Mandelbrot and Julia sets [Gomatam et al., 1995].
-However, these mappings yield little new beyond the complex case [Bedding and Briggs, 1995].
-On the other hand, there has been much less work in three dimensional algebras compared with four or eight dimensions.
+There have been several efforts to extend twodimensional fractal structures to higher dimensions.
+For example, four-dimensional quaternion generalizations of the Mandelbrot and Julia sets [Gomatam et al., 1995].
+However, these mappings yield little new beyond the complex case Bedding & Briggs, 1995].
+On the other hand, there has been much less work in three-dimensional algebras compared with four or eight dimensions.
 The reason being that emphasis has been laid on division or normed algebras.
-The only possible division algebra, up to isomorphism, in dimension higher than two is four dimensional (Frobenius theorem).
+The only possible division algebra, up to isomorphism, in dimension higher than two is four-dimensional (Frobenius theorem).
 However, if divisors of zero are permitted, the scope becomes much broader.
-There are some isolated proposals of three dimensional number systems such as ternary algebra [Cheng and Tan, 2007] and triplex algebra [White and Nylander, 2009, Rama and Mishra, 2011] or variations of them [Bonzini, 2010 that render interesting sets.
-Visualizations of some of these sets, notably quasi-fuschian fractals [Araki, 2006] and the mandelbulb, have received wide dissemination [Aron, 2009, Sanderson, 2009].
+There are some isolated proposals of three-dimensional number systems such as ternary algebra [Cheng & Tan, 2007] and triplex algebra [White & Nylander, 2009; Rama & Mishra, 2011] or variations of them [Bonzini, 2010] that render interesting bound sets under continued iteration.
+Visualizations of some of these sets, notably quasi-Fuschian fractals [Araki, 2006] and the Mandelbulb, have received wide dissemination [Aron, 2009; Sanderson, 2009].
 The visualization of fractal geometry in three dimensions is quite challenging and has become a specialized study of programmers and developers.
 Methods originated in geographic visualization, architecture and digital animation are proving quite useful to render these rather complicated structures [Blackledge, 2002].

-In the present approach, the three dimensional product and addition operations of imaginary scator algebra are invoked to appraise the quadratic mapping.
+In the present approach, the three-dimensional product and addition operations of imaginary scator algebra are invoked to appraise the quadratic mapping.
 The algebra is akin to the subset of paravectors in Clifford algebras where numbers contain a scalar and a vector part.
-However, it differs from Cliffordian structures between other things, because although it is equipped with an order parameter, this quantity does not have an associated bilinear form.
-Scator elements can be viewed as hypercomplex numbers in 1 + n dimensions because they have embedded n copies of the complex numbers set, all sharing the real part of the hypercomplex number.
-If all but any one of the scator director components is non vanishing, the complex plane is recovered [Fernández-Guasti and Zaldívar, 2013a].
-Imaginary scator algebra is a finite dimensional algebra over the reals with multiplicative identity.
-It is thus a hypercomplex algebra in the sense of Kantor and Solodovnikov except for the distributivity condition that is commonly requested [Kantor and Solodovnikov, 1989.
+However, it differs from Cliffordian structures among other things, because although it is equipped with an order parameter, this quantity does not have an associated bilinear form.
+Scator elements can be viewed as hypercomplex numbers in 1 + n dimensions.
+They have n copies of the complex numbers set embedded in the higher dimensional set, all sharing the real part of the hypercomplex number.
+If all but one of the scator director components is nonvanishing, the complex plane is recovered [Fernández-Guasti & Zaldívar, 2013a].
+Imaginary scator algebra is a finite dimensional algebra over the reals with a multiplicative identity.
+It is thus a hypercomplex algebra in the sense of Kantor and Solodovnikov except for the distributivity condition that is commonly requested [Kantor & Solodovnikov, 1989].
 In general, the scator product does not distribute over addition.
-The scator product is commutative and all elements in the scator set, except zero, have inverse.
-However, scator algebra is no longer a division algebra because it has zero products of non zero factors.
+However, the scator product is commutative and all elements in the scator set have an inverse, except zero.
+Nonetheless, scator algebra is no longer a division algebra because it has zero products of nonzero factors.
 In particular, nilpotent elements exist when the two factors are equal.
-Nonetheless, as we shall presently see, this restriction does not prevent the imaginary scator algebra number system from generating consistent iterated mappings.
+Nonetheless, as we shall presently see, this restriction does not prevent the imaginary scator number system from generating consistent iterated mappings.

-The structure of this manuscript is as follows: In section 2, the necessary elements of imaginary scator algebra in 1+2 dimensions are introduced.
+The structure of this manuscript is as follows: In Sec.
+2, the necessary elements of imaginary scator algebra in 1+2 dimensions are introduced.
 Emphasis is laid on the squaring function and the nilpotent conditions.
-The quadratic iteration with imaginary scators is presented in section 3.
-In section 4, one of the salient features of the 3D fractal is discussed: Periodic points have a vicinity that produce a scator with divergent magnitude.
-Points that are eventually square nilpotent are discussed in section 5.1 establishes the lack of an upper limit for the scator magnitude bound points.
-The elementary symmetries of the three dimensional set are discussed in section 6.
-Conclusions are drawn in the last section.
+The quadratic iteration with imaginary scator numbers is presented in Sec.
+3. In Sec.
+4, one of the salient features of the 3D fractal is discussed: Periodic points have a vicinity that produce a scator with divergent magnitude.
+Points that are eventually square nilpotent are discussed in Sec.
+5. Section 5.1 establishes the lack of an upper limit for the scator magnitude bound points.
+The elementary symmetries of the three-dimensional set are discussed in Sec.
+6. Conclusions are drawn in the last section.

-2. Imaginary scators
+2. Imaginary Scators